TG Universes & Series:

 Seeing her run by in tears, Jules quickly turned and followed her sister back up the stairs and into the Peters’ spare bedroom.
 Hearing the commotion from out on the patio, the ‘olds quickly ran into the lounge.

 “Gaby hit me, Auntie Jen!”
 Maddy whined.
-Jenny was taken aback by her use of Gaby’s name, considering Paul and Helen were standing near-by.
+Jenny was taken aback by her use of her daughter’s name, considering Paul and Helen were standing near-by.

 “If she didn’t … I would have!”
 Ally angrily shot back.
 She quickly told Gaby’s mum the story of what had happened.